ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

 But unlike seasons (other than temperature change and growing seasons) it will do a number of other things.
 It will also have a name change.
 List of changes for each season below (waxing means early, waning means late):
 - Spring:
     - Renamed to the Nocturn.
-    - Reduced rotspawn spawns, more serene.
+    - Normal rotspawn spawns.
-    - Plants will grow slower than normal.
+    - All plants thrive in this phase.
     - Neutral temperature.
     - Flavor text:
         - The Waxing Nocturn, *"The hostility of the world has fallen under rest."*